Gaberoids/genealogynow/README.md

 [Jasmine](https://en.wikipedia.org/wiki/Jasmine_(JavaScript_testing_framework))
     - This framework was used to test javascript code, such as the code that validate the email input text box found in the contact.html page

-[JQuery](https://jquery.com) and [Javascript](https://www.javascript.com/) - The project uses **JQuery and javascript** to make features responsive to customer's actions (thumbs up functionality required it).

 ## Testing

 Automated tests
 1. Email validation
-    - go to https://gaberoids.github.io/geneologygenious/assets/readme_files/tests.html to see test results.
+    - Go to https://gaberoids.github.io/geneologygenious/assets/readme_files/tests.html to see test results.
     - The link to the test file: https://github.com/Gaberoids/geneologygenious/blob/master/assets/spec/calcSpecs.js .
-    - The link to the page where the function bein tested is found: https://github.com/Gaberoids/geneologygenious/blob/master/assets/js/calc.js .
+    - The link to the page where the function being tested is found: https://github.com/Gaberoids/geneologygenious/blob/master/assets/js/calc.js .

 Non-automated tests
 1. Navigation bar: